-I know that people have success with most versions of glyphosate products, if they read AND follow the label directions.
+I know that people have success with most versions of glyphosate products, even if not a name brand, when they read AND follow the label directions.

 So do your homework, and be sensible in your decision of what to use.
-That said, glyphosate is likely to be your product of choice to kill bermuda grass, it being common and inexpensive.
+That said, if glyphosate is to be your product of choice to kill bermuda grass, it is readily available and inexpensive.

 Remember that we are talking in this example about killing ALL vegetation in a non-sensitive location.
 (Desirable plants will also be killed if you spray them with this kind of systemic, NON-selective weed killer.)